yyyyannisz/Interactive-Lab-Hub/Lab 2/README.md

 [Watch the demo video](https://drive.google.com/file/d/1upCayziQyvRpw-Sf5W8fHvfIWTW5qL5K/view?usp=sharing)

+In the demo video, I showcased the general functionality of the clock using a default cycle day.
+The video begins with the ***main screen***, where the period clock and cycle day text are displayed together.
+I then switch to ***the second screen***, which presents the summary details for the specific cycle day, including energy, symptoms, and suggested activities.
+After that, I move to ***the third screen***, where users can input the first day of their last period.
+To demonstrate the validation feature, I first try entering a future date, which gets rejected and triggers a message explaining that a future date cannot be used.
+I then enter a valid past date, and the system successfully saves it.
+Finally, I return to the first two screens to show how the saved input updates the clock visualization and the summary details accordingly.

 ## Limitations and Future Improvements

 One limitation of my current design is that it assumes a standard 28-day cycle.
 In reality, people’s menstrual cycles vary a lot, and using a fixed length reduces the accuracy of the clock.
 A better design would include an input for users to enter their own average cycle length, or even better, allow the system to collect data over time and calculate a personalized average automatically.
 With that, the device could also start predicting the next period more reliably.